dennisseidel/dennisseidel.github.io/docs/services/adr/0001-implement-general-services-in-nodejs-and-ml-services-in-python.md

----
-id: adr9
-title: 9.
-Implement services in Python
+# 1. Implement general services in NodeJS and ML services in Python
----

 * Status: accepted
 * Date: 2018-09-25 <!-- optional -->